davidjamesw/academy-kata-roman/README.markdown

 # Go Roman Numerals to Arabic Converter

 My first proper go at some Go.
-Done as part of a BBC codign challenge, see below for details:
+Done as part of a BBC coding challenge, see below for details:

 # Academy Coding Challenge #1